kerlomz/captcha_platform/README.md

     cd captcha_platform # captcha_platform is the project path.
     ```
 4. ```pip install -r requirements.txt```
+5. Copy a config_demo.yaml to the same directory named config.yaml
-5. Place your "model.yaml" in project path, and your model.pb in model folder (create if not exist)
+6. Place your trained model.yaml in model folder, and your model.pb in graph folder (create if not exist)
-6. Deploy as follows.
+7. Deploy as follows.

 ## 1. Http Version
 1. Linux